 Family therapy can be tremendously helpful for you and your loved ones to work toward mending any strained bonds.
 We’ll use family sessions at our hospital to discuss the disease of addiction, the recovery process, and ways that your loved ones can help assist you during your recovery.
 We’ll also let your loved ones spend time discussing the ways in which your addiction has impacted their lives.

 Continuing Care and Levels of Treatment

 As the time for your discharge from our Columbus hospital approaches, you’ll work closely with our care team to help determine the next best steps in your treatment and recovery.
-Many of our clients opt to step down from our treatment center into one of our structured outpatient options – our intensive outpatient program (IOP) and partial hospitalization program (PHP).
-Both our PHP and IOP will allow for therapy during the day while allowing you to spend your evenings and weekends slowly returning to your community.
+Many of our clients opt to step down from our treatment center into our structured outpatient option – our intensive outpatient program (IOP) which allows for therapy during the day while allowing you to spend your evenings and weekends slowly returning to your community.
 Still others may feel they’ve made enough progress in our inpatient treatment center to discharge home with referrals to our traditional outpatient treatment option, support groups, and available community resources.